 Who are we?

-Contractordotcom Limited (“us/we/our”) is a UK registered company providing payroll and employer services to independent contractors, agencies and end-clients.
-Although our business is low risk in relation to money laundering, we wish to take steps to prevent our services being used for any money laundering activity or our staff being exposed to money laundering.
+Contractordotcom Limited (“us/we/our”) is a UK-registered company providing payroll and employer services to independent contractors, agencies and end clients.
+Although our business is low risk in relation to money laundering, we wish to take steps to prevent our services from being used for any money laundering activity or our staff being exposed to money laundering.
 This policy is put in place to complement the anti-money laundering training given to all staff.

 What does this policy cover?